 Working in Japan

-In recent years, Japan's economic landscape has been remodelled by deregulation, the rise of the Internet and an increasing number of foreign companies establishing either headquarters or bases in the country.
+In recent years, Japan's economic landscape has been remodelled by deregulation, the rise of the Internet and an increasing number of foreign companies establishing headquarters or bases in the country.
 Despite this apparent integration, the traditional Japanese business etiquette remains largely intact, and still poses one of the greatest acclimatisation challenges for expats working in Japan.

-It is necessary to have an appropriate working visa to work in Japan.
+It's necessary to have an appropriate working visa to work in Japan.